mykhani/BeagleboneGreen-RoadTest/README.md

 For most users, these details might be irrelevant, but still it is better to be aware of these limits if someone is designing a custom cape or using too much power.
 In the absence of 5V DC Jack, the only way to reach the higher current VDD_5V pins is through P9 extension header, which is not very convenient and safe per se.

 Finally, the PMIC on Beaglebone Green can support Lithium battery based operation, including the battery charging.
 Infact, there are some unpopulated pins on both Beaglebone Black and Green boards, that can be used for direct Lithium battery based operation but I couldn't find any official word on it.
-There are certain hacks available online for powering the beaglebone black directly from Lithium battery https://www.element14.com/community/community/designcenter/single-board-computers/next-gen_beaglebone//blog/2013/08/10/bbb--rechargeable-on-board-battery-system but I am not sure how safe or relevant it is to Beaglebone Green.
+There are certain [hacks available for powering the beaglebone black directly from Lithium battery](https://www.element14.com/community/community/designcenter/single-board-computers/next-gen_beaglebone//blog/2013/08/10/bbb--rechargeable-on-board-battery-system) but I am not sure how safe or relevant it is to Beaglebone Green.
 I will experiment more on this in future.

 For my project, I decided to power the board from micro USB port.
-For that, I ordered a USB Micro-B DIY connector shell from Adafruit https://www.adafruit.com/product/1390 to create a custom USB cable for powering the beaglebone green from Lithium battery over the micro USB connector.
+For that, I ordered a [USB Micro-B DIY connector shell from Adafruit](https://www.adafruit.com/product/1390) to create a custom USB cable for powering the beaglebone green from Lithium battery over the micro USB connector.

 ![Custom usb Power cable](images/custom_usb_power_cable.jpeg)